hortonworks/cloudbreak/docs/index.md

 ###Create cluster
 Using the create cluster functionality you will create a cloud Stack and a Hadoop Cluster.
 In order to create a cluster you will have to select a credential first.

 _Note: Cloudbreak can maintain multiple cloud credentials (even for the same provider)._

 `Cluster name:` your cluster name

-`Region`: the region where the cluster is started
+`Region:` the region where the cluster is started

+`Network:` the network template

-`Blueprint:` your Hadoop cluster blueprint
+`Blueprint:` your Hadoop cluster blueprint.
 Once the blueprint is selected we parse it and give you the option to select the followings for each **hostgroup**.

+`Hostgroup configuration`

   `Group size:` the number of instances to be started

   `Template:` the stack template associated to the hostgroup

 `Public in account:` share it with others in the account

+**Advanced features**:

+`Consul server count:` the number of Consul servers (odd number), by default is 3.
+It varies with the cluster size.

+`Minimum cluster size:` the provisioning strategy in case of the cloud provider can't allocate all the requested nodes

+`Validate blueprint:` feature to validate or not the Ambari blueprint.
+By default is switched on.

+`Ambari Repository config:` you can take the stack RPM's from a custom stack repository

 Once you have launched the cluster creation you can track the progress either on Cloudbreak UI or your cloud provider management UI.